scalacenter/scalafix/website/src/main/tut/docs/developers/tutorial.md

 ### How often will your rule run?
 Are you writing a one-off migration script or will your rule run on every pull request?
 A rule that runs on every pull request should ideally have some unit tests and be documented so that other people can help maintain the rule.

+## API Docs

+- {% apidocs_ref scalafix.patch.PatchOps %}

+## Example rules
+The Scalafix repository contains several example rules and tests, see [here](https://github.com/scalacenter/scalafix/tree/master/scalafix-core/shared/src/main/scala/scalafix/internal/rule).
+These examples may serve as inspiration for your rule.

+## Sharing your rule
+You have implemented a rule, you have tests, it works, and now you want to share it with the world.
+Congrats!

+There are several ways to share a rule if the rule is contained in a single file and uses no external dependencies:

+- If you used the {% doc_ref Setup, scalacenter/scalafix.g8 %} to build your project, push your rule to github and tell users to run `scalafix github:$org/$reponame/$version`.

+- otherwise, tell users to use the {% doc_ref Configuration, http %} protocol, `scalafix --rules https://gist....` where the url points to the plaintext contents of your rule.

+- If your rule uses a custom library, then it's a bit tricky to share it.
+See [#201](https://github.com/{{ site.githubOwner }}/{{ site.githubRepo }}/issues/201) for more updates.